 The time is right for violent revolution.

-Hopefully we will be able to use this as a theme for what happens in Denver.
+Hopefully, we will be able to use this as a theme for what happens in Denver.

-By the way, this this is from Reuters.
+By the way, this is from Reuters.

 British physicist Peter Higgs said on Monday, it should soon be possible to prove the existence of a force which gives mass to the universe and makes life possible as he first argued 40 years ago.

-Higgs said he believes a particle named the Higgs boson, which originates from the force, will be found when a vast particle collider at the CERN research center on the Franco-Swiss border begins operating fully early next year.
+Higgs said he believes a particle named the Higgs boson, which originates from the force, will be found when a vast particle collider at the CERN Research Center on the Franco-Swiss border begins operating fully early next year.

 The likelihood is that the particle will show up pretty quickly.